apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Future work should include graphical navigation of the projct, similar to the TensorFlow ecosystem map, and possibly based on the TVM architecture diagram described in the [pre-RFC discuss post](https://discuss.tvm.apache.org/t/updated-docs-pre-rfc/10833)
+Future work should include graphical navigation of the project, similar to the TensorFlow ecosystem map, and possibly based on the TVM architecture diagram described in the [pre-RFC discuss post](https://discuss.tvm.apache.org/t/updated-docs-pre-rfc/10833)